i2p/i2p.www/i2p2www/spec/encryptedleaseset.rst

 We use the following scheme for key blinding, based on Ed25519 and ZCash RedDSA [ZCASH]_.
-The RedDSA signatures are over the Ed25519 curve, using SHA-512 for the hash.
+The Red25519 signatures are over the Ed25519 curve, using SHA-512 for the hash.

 We do not use Tor's rend-spec-v3.txt appendix A.2 [TOR-REND-SPEC-V3]_,
 which has similar design goals, because its blinded public keys